-Name Definition Model Definition The model definition specifies the license pools and the rules of access that define how licenses are allocated to license pools (named or default).
-Rules of Access Rules of access define the criteria that allow or block certain client devices or users from obtaining licenses from specified license pools (named or default).
+Name Definition Model definition The model definition specifies the license pools and the rules of access that define how licenses are allocated to license pools (named or default).
+Rules of access Rules of access define the criteria that allow or block certain client devices or users from obtaining licenses from specified license pools (named or default).
 Conditions Criteria used in rules of access that allocate licenses to license pools (named or default).
+Feature slice Feature slices are portions of feature counts allocated to a named license pool.
+A slice can contain only counts from a single feature.
+Each slice has a unique ID.